LinkedIn has forever changed the way professionals network online, offering a social avenue to exchange ideas, meet, and build business relationships.

 Your profile is your opportunity to make a great first impression online, so give it a good once-over to put your best foot forward.

 Post Updates Regularly

-Whether you use this space to share links to your latest blog posts or interesting news items, your updates will be displayed in the newsfeeds of your connections, making them the best way to maintain contact and exposure.
+Whether you use this space to share links to your latest blog posts or interesting news items, your updates will be displayed in the newsfeeds of your connections and followers, making them the best way to maintain contact and exposure.

 Network, Network, Network

 LinkedIn is all about networking and expanding your professional reach, so get busy building your contacts.
 Look up colleagues, past employers and team members, as well as contacts you know outside of work, such as friends, alumni, club members.

 LinkedIn recommends only contacting people you know or have some existing relationship with, but users are increasingly utilising this platform as a tool for expanding their professional network beyond real-world relationships.

 If this is your focus, search by keyword for other professionals in your industry, or check out the connections of your existing contacts.

 Don’t be tempted to invite every Tom, Dick and Harry to connect, since this can be seen as spammy, but do invite those whom you feel there is the genuine potential for beneficial networking, making sure to include a personalised invitation message.

 If you want to expand your network, make sure people looking for your products, services and specialist knowledge can find you.